CART: A Generative Cross-Modal Retrieval Framework with Coarse-To-Fine Semantic Modeling: Method

 \subsection{Coarse-to-Fine Feature Fusion}

-ACE utilizes a standard encoder-decoder architecture, both made of stacks of attention layers.
-The encoder is in charge of capturing the semantics of the input query, and the decoder reads the output of the encoder and generates semantic identifier token by token.
+CART utilizes a standard encoder-decoder architecture, both made of stacks of attention layers.
+The encoder is in charge of capturing the semantics of the input query, the decoder reads the output of the encoder and generates semantic identifier token by token.
 Given an input query $q$, the output of an encoder with $S$ layers can be defined as $E(q) = (E_1, E_2, \ldots, E_S)$.
 Each encoder layer can capture different semantic representations \cite{meshedtransformer} of queries.
-The lower layer can capture some basic regional relevance, and the higher layer can further refine and optimize the semantic representations based on the output of the lower layer, this layer-wise relevance is exactly consistent with the hierarchical properties of semantic identifier.
-In light of this, we propose the coarse-to-fine feature fusion strategy to correspond to coarse-fine semantic identifier.
+The lower layer can capture some basic regional relevance, while the higher layer further refines and optimizes semantic representations based on the former.
+In light of this, we propose the coarse-to-fine feature fusion strategy.
 As shown in Figure~\ref{fig:pipeline}, we process the encoder output in two branches.